 Note: Tickets can be purchased in advance on the Eventbrite website by clicking below or on the day from the Visitor Information Centre if not already sold out.

-This year’s Themed Tours and others, including Sherlock Holmes, the Battle of Cheriton and Eastern Winchester, can be booked as private tours.
+This year’s Themed Tours and others, including Sherlock Holmes, Saxon Winchester, the Battle of Cheriton and Eastern Winchester, can be booked as private tours on a day and time to suit you.
 See the Group Tours page for more information.

 For more information on the Themed Tours contact the Visitor Information Centre: